2007 NBA playoffs: Conference Finals

+NBA Finals

+The 2007 NBA Finals was significant due to it being the finals debut for LeBron James.
+He would not return to the Finals until 2011 (as a member of the Miami Heat).
+Due to LeBron's inexperience versus the seasoned San Antonio Spurs, this season's NBA Finals produced the lowest ratings of any NBA Finals until 2020.

-The San Antonio Spurs won the 2007 NBA Finals with a four game sweep of the Cleveland Cavaliers, the first finals sweep since 2002.
-The Spurs and Cavaliers would not return to the finals until 2013 and 2015, respectively.
+The San Antonio Spurs won their fourth NBA Championship with a four-game sweep of the Cleveland Cavaliers, the first finals sweep since 2002.
+The Spurs also became the second team to win three titles in the 2000s decade (the other being the Los Angeles Lakers, who won three straight titles from 2000 to 2002).

+Tony Parker is the first European Player to win NBA Finals MVP, and the second member of the San Antonio Spurs to do so, the other being Tim Duncan.

+After this series, the Spurs would not reach the NBA Finals until 2013 while the Cavaliers would not return until 2015.

 Seeding

-The playoffs are conducted in 4 rounds of best-of-7 series.
-The 3 division winners in each conference, along with the 5 best non-division winners in each conference, qualify for the playoffs.
-The division winners and top second-place team are seeded 1–4 based on record, with the remaining teams seeded 5–8 on record.
+The playoffs are conducted in 4 rounds of the best-of-7 series.
+The 3 division winners in each conference, along with the 5 best non-division winners, qualify for the playoffs.
+The division winners and top second-place team are seeded 1–4 based on record, with the remaining non-division winners are seeded 5–8 on record.

-Up until 2006, the division champions were guaranteed no worse than the third seed, while the non-division winners could do no better than the fourth seed regardless of record.
-This was the source of controversy in the 2006 NBA playoffs, when the 63-win Spurs and 60-win Dallas Mavericks—the teams with the second-best and third-best records in the entire league—met in the conference semifinals.
+Until 2006, the division champions were guaranteed no worse than the third seed, while the non-division winners could do no better than the fourth seed regardless of record.
+This was the source of controversy in the 2006 NBA playoffs when the 63-win Spurs and 60-win Dallas Mavericks — the teams with the second-best and third-best records in the entire league—met in the conference semifinals.
 In response, the NBA changed the seeding system so that the teams with the two best records in the conference are guaranteed the top two seeds even if the second-best team isn't a division champion.
 Meanwhile, the division champions are guaranteed no worse than the fourth seed.
 This ensures that the teams with the two best records in the conference cannot meet until the conference finals at the earliest.